estonfle/AllTheBeans/Orval-Localisation.md

 `new ConsumesAttribute("application/json")`

-**MSW** for API mocking in integration and end-to-end tests, and `vi.mocked` for unit testing where you want to isolate logic from dependencies.
+**MSW** for API mocking in integration and end-to-end tests, and `vi.mocked` for unit testing where we want to isolate logic from dependencies.

-- **setupServer(...getAuthMock()):** You don't have to manually write http.post(...) interceptors for every endpoint.
+- **setupServer(...getAuthMock()):** We don't have to manually write http.post(...) interceptors for every endpoint.
 Orval bundles all the endpoints of the Auth controller into getAuthMock().

 - **getLoginMockHandler(customResponse):** This is the real magic of Orval's MSW generator.
-If you pass an object into this function, Orval safely overrides the faker data and guarantees the test uses exactly what you provided.
+If we pass an object into this function, Orval safely overrides the faker data and guarantees the test uses exactly what we provided.

-- **Network Isolation:** Because MSW intercepts the fetch/XHR requests at the Node network level, your axios-instance.ts will actually fire off an HTTP request, but it will never hit your real .NET API.
+- **Network Isolation:** Because MSW intercepts the fetch/XHR requests at the Node network level, the axios-instance.ts will actually fire off an HTTP request, but it will never hit the real .NET API.
 It's completely isolated.

 - **Type Safety:** The entire test is strictly typed.
-If you try to pass an invalid customResponse into getLoginMockHandler, TypeScript will throw an error because it strictly expects AuthResponseDto.
+If we try to pass an invalid customResponse into getLoginMockHandler, TypeScript will throw an error because it strictly expects AuthResponseDto.

 # Replace try / catch in controllers with GlobalExceptionHandler

-The IExceptionHandler interface was added to the .NET ecosystem in .NET 8It was introduced as a modern, structured, and modular way to handle exceptions globally within ASP.NET Core applications, providing an alternative to creating custom exception-handling middleware or using try-catch blocks throughout your codebase.
+The IExceptionHandler interface was added to the .NET ecosystem in .NET 8It was introduced as a modern, structured, and modular way to handle exceptions globally within ASP.NET Core applications, providing an alternative to creating custom exception-handling middleware or using try-catch blocks throughout the codebase.

 This intercepts any error that happens anywhere in the application, logs it, and returns a clean JSON error response to the frontend.